Arriving in London, Paddington Bear waves hat to friends (date unknown)

 Central London will be defended! :)

 Massive 15-inch (barrel diameter) guns at Lambeth Road.
-This building also defended :)

 World-famous Supermarine Spitfire plane and other items of interest